 Small business owners often have to perform multiple jobs at once.
-Unlike large corporations that can afford to hire specialists to handle various administrative tasks, the small business often relies upon just a handful of jack (or jill) of all trades.
+Unlike large corporations that can afford to hire specialists to handle various administrative tasks, small businesses often rely on generalists.
 While this approach can help save a small business money in the short run, it can also be detrimental to long-term success, especially when it comes to matters such as dealing with legal issues.

 What Does “On Retainer” Actually Mean?

 The word “retainer” has different meanings depending on the state.
 “In Washington, retainer is a set amount that you agree to pay an attorney to be available at a specified period, but may not go toward any services,” says Niloufar Park, a business lawyer at Opsera Law in Seattle.
 This definition is not only commonly confusing for clients, but sometimes attorneys as well, she adds.

 The concept many people conflate with a retainer is advanced fees, Park continues.
 “With those, you put it into a trust account—not unlike a savings or debit account.
 You put $1,000 into your account and it’s just going to sit there.
 Then you buy a pair of shoes for $100, and you draw from that account for the amount that you use, and the rest earns interest or not, depending on the state.
 Once you are done shopping, the leftover money is still yours.
 You’re just setting it aside for your legal services.”

 Retainers are not considered compensation for legal services.
 In other words, if you hire a business attorney on retainer, you will still be charged additional legal fees if you require certain specialized services, such as filing or defending against a lawsuit.

 Think of it like a service fee.
 A retainer agreement helps ensure your access to a qualified attorney should an unexpected legal emergency arise.
 It means you will not be scrambling to find someone to give you legal advice if and when the need arises.